pesader/pesader.github.io/content/posts/1st-contribution-hackathon/index.md

 # What is GTK?

-In programmer's lingo: it is an object oriented widgets-based framework for developing graphical applications.
-Let's break that down!
+GTK is a fundamental building block for the applications that belong in the GNOME software platform.
+In programmer's lingo, GTK is an object oriented widgets-based framework for developing graphical applications.
+Now let's break that down in plain English:

 - **Object oriented**: